matthiask/406.ch/posts/20250522-django-javascript-modules-and-importmaps.md

 ## Conclusion

 Using importmaps with Django provides a clean solution for managing JavaScript modules in Django applications, especially for third-party apps that need to ship their own JavaScript.
 While there are still some rough edges to smooth out, this approach works well and offers a path forward that aligns with modern web standards.

-I hope my DEP draft gains traction and we can build official support for importmaps into Django.
-In the meantime, this approach is working well for django-prose-editor and might be useful for other Django applications that need to ship JavaScript modules.

 Have you tried using importmaps with Django?
 I'd be interested to hear about your experiences and approaches.